helpvisa/dext/README.md

 Compiling dext on *BSD systems requires gmake.

-It is not yet possible to compile dext on Windows platforms with the provided Makefile.
+dext is untested on Windows, but maybe you can try compiling it with MSYS2 and let me know how it goes?

 dext is currently known to compile with:
 - tcc (tiny C compiler)